 The campaign against the book was led by the editor of the Sunday Express, who wrote, “I would rather give a healthy boy or a healthy girl a phial of prussic acid than this novel.”

 The book’s publisher was forced to endure an obscenity trial.
 The prosecution won, with the British court agreeing that it was obscene, as it defended “unnatural practices between women.”

 The book remained banned in England until 1959!
-Radclyffe Hall died in 1943, so she didn’t live to see the day that the ban was finally lifted.
+Radclyffe Hall died in 1943, not living to see the day that the ban was finally lifted.

 It has often been argued that The Well of Loneliness, with its occasionally overwrought prose, is not a great piece of literature.
 Still, it is eminently readable and emotionally resonant.
 It’s considered a Gay and Lesbian classic, and gentle though it may seem today, was quite revolutionary in its time.